U.S. business optimism about China outlook falls to record low - survey

 By Casey Hall

-SHANGHAI, Sept 19 (Reuters) - Geopolitics and a slowing economy are fuelling pessimism among U.S. businesses operating in China, with the proportion of firms optimistic about their five-year outlook in the country falling to a record low, a survey released on Tuesday said.
+SHANGHAI, Sept 19 (Reuters) - Political tensions and a slowing economy are sapping the confidence of U.S. businesses operating in China, with the number of companies optimistic about their five-year outlook falling to a record low, a survey published on Tuesday showed.

 This was the lowest level of optimism reported since the AmCham Shanghai Annual China Business Report was first introduced in 1999.